tupleapp/pair-programming-guide/_pages/antipatterns.md

 Bring your own keyboard to every pairing session.
 Plug it in before you start.

-This makes swapping roles easier, and allows you to to show rather than tell when words fail.
+This makes swapping roles easier and allows you to show rather than tell when words fail.

 ## For drivers: